I’ve Faced Many Job Rejections. What do I do?

 Job rejection takes a psychological toll on a person.
 You're also ready to put your hands up in the air and give up at a certain point.
 But never do that.
 Don't give up; just change your job search strategy.

 Consistent job rejection doesn't always mean something's wrong with you, and perhaps you're presenting yourself the wrong way.
 You are either not qualified for the jobs you're applying to, or merely looking in the wrong places.
 Whatever the reason, there's always a way around it.

 Freelancing has traditionally been seen as something pursued either by creative people or by those who travel.
-That couldn’t be further from the truth.

 Many companies are moving away from hiring full-time employees in favor of freelancers.
 Freelancers provide higher value by delivering the same work a permanent employee does, without the added costs of hiring and retaining.

 It has opened up a whole new world of freelancing job opportunities in a large variety of fields.
 The fields being marketing, law, administration, engineering, accounting, and so much more.
 There's something for everyone.

 One of the biggest perks of freelancing is that hiring companies don't look at your degrees or experience.
 They need someone who can work and deliver.
 It is excellent for people who find that their short work history causes repeated job rejection.

 After working on a couple of freelance projects, you can add all the newly-gained diverse experience to your resume, which will help you score a much better chance of a permanent position at a firm.
 Some of the best sites to get you started are:

 Don’t waste time between jobs while you’ve had yet another job rejection.
 Use it, especially to learn new skills and update what you already know.
 Also, meeting new professionals in your industry always helps.

 Many a time, HR managers dismiss job applications because of specific skills they lack.
 Skills they can quickly get in courses as short as three days or six weeks.
 They can be pretty affordable – generally, the more concise the program, the cheaper it is.